mozman/ezdxf/docs/source/dxfinternals/entities/mtext.rst

     - Character tracking commands "\\T" and "\\T...x", negative values are used
     - Slanting (oblique) command "\\Q"

+- Stacking command "\\S":
+    - build fractions: "numerator (upr)" + "stacking type char (t)" + "denominator (lwr)" + ";"
-- Stacking command "\\S": numerator (upr) and denominator arguments expected, separated by a stacking type char: "^", "/" or "#"
+    - divider chars: "^", "/" or "#"
-    - terminator ";" is not mandatory but recommended
-    - a space " " after the stacking type char "^" is mandatory to avoid caret
+    - a space " " after the divider char "^" is mandatory to avoid caret
       decoding: "\\S1^ 2;"
+    - the terminator symbol ";" is mandatory to end the command, all chars beyond the "\\S" until the next ";" or the end of the string are part of the fraction.
+    - backslash escape "\\;" to render the terminator char
-    - a space " " after the staking types "/" and "#" is rendered in front of the denominator
+    - a space " " after the divider chars "/" and "#" is rendered as space " "
+      in front of the denominator
+    - the numerator and denominator can contain spaces
+    - backslashes "\\" inside the stacking command are ignored (except "\\;") "\\S\\N^ \\P" render "N" over "P", therefore property changes (color, text height, ...) are not possible inside the stacking command
+    - grouping chars "{" and "}" render as simple curly braces
+    - caret encoded chars are decoded "^I", "^J", "^M", but render as a simple space " " or as the replacement char "▯" plus a space
+    - a divider char after the first divider char, renders as the char itself:
+      "\\S1/2/3" renders the horizontal fraction "1" / "2/3"

 Height Calculation
 ------------------